Hussein-Sharifi/ETL/README.md

 - Data Source: All financial data is collected from the Financial Modelling Prep (FMP) API, which aggregates filings from the U.S. SEC.

 - Indicators: Financial indicators are computed in SQL using standardized formulas (see [Indicator Formulas](#indicator-formulas) section).
-(In progress)

 - Export Format: Processed data is output in a tidy long format, structured for compatibility with Power BI dashboards or other analytical tools.